ASSI-45/vault2.0/pragramming/avr/c/Basic writing and reading.md

 # quickly explained section
 -- -
-So on bare-metal AVR without the the arduino library we'll need to be setting the pin-outs on the board it self.
+So on bare-metal AVR without the the Arduino library we'll need to be setting the pin-outs on the board it self.
 First of all, well need to set the **DDR** -> data direction register.
 Each port has one.

 What is an port?
 You may ask.